nlplk/nlplk.github.io/.github/pull_request_template.md

 PR author checklist
 - Add a meaningful PR title
 - Add required tags
+- Add screenshot of the entry after the build (if applicable)
 ---
 ## Description
 Provide a description of the change done.